syncfusion-content/blazor-docs/blazor/datagrid/excel-exporting.md

 > By default, material theme is applied to exported excel document.

-### Customize background color for Grid in Excel Exported document
+### Customizing the background color for a Grid in an exported Excel document

-You can set the background color for Grid in the exported document using the [Theme](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html#Syncfusion_Blazor_Grids_ExcelExportProperties_Theme) property of [ExcelExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html) class.
+You can set the background color for a Grid in the exported document using the [Theme](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html#Syncfusion_Blazor_Grids_ExcelExportProperties_Theme) property of [ExcelExportProperties](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html) class.

-This can be demonstrated in the following sample:
+This can be demonstrated using the following sample:

 ```cshtml
 @using Syncfusion.Blazor.Grids